oracle-livelabs/apex/apex-professional-hol12/1-improving-the-report-and-form.md

   ![Define Primary key](./images/create-form4.png " ")

-## Task 2: Linking a Report to a Form
+## Task 2: Link a Report to a Form

 1. Navigate to the **App Builder**.
 Then Click on **Online Shopping Application** and run **Application**.
 From the runtime application, navigate to the **Manage Products** page in **Page Designer**.